Whaling in Iceland: International pressure

 Opposition outside of Iceland mounted a formidable front against Iceland's whaling industry through direct interference, protest, economic and diplomatic pressure.

 In 1978, Greenpeace attempted to interfere with the hunt using the ship Rainbow Warrior.
 When they returned in 1979, Hvalur hf. ships fired harpoons over the protesters.
 Iceland began sending naval escorts with the whalers and twice seized the Rainbow Warrior with gunboats.
 The second incident occurred in international waters and Greenpeace Zodiacs were taken.

 On November 6, 1986, Rodney Coronado and David Howitt, activists linked to the Sea Shepherd Conservation Society, sabotaged a whaling station at Hvalfjörd by destroying machinery and computers.
-They also unbolted the engines' raw water intakes on two of Iceland's four whaling ships and sank the vessels, still anchored, in Reykjavik harbour.
+They also unbolted the engines' raw water intakes on two of Iceland's four whaling ships and sank the vessels, still anchored, in Reykjavík harbour.

 In 1987, Greenpeace action led to the seizure, in Hamburg, of 170 tons of Icelandic whale meat bound for Japan.
 The action was repeated in Finland in 1988 and claimed 197 tons.
 In each case the shipments were confiscated by local authorities in accordance with CITES (Convention on International Trade in Endangered Species).

 During this time, the United States was involved in diplomatic negotiations with whaling nations such as Iceland and Japan.
 However, the U.S. was considered to be responsible for whaling troubles by many Icelanders.
 In October 1986, President Ronald Reagan was booed during the "Superpower Summit" and some lobbied against the American air base at Keflavik.
 It was argued that the U.S. and the IWC had no standing to interfere with Iceland's sovereignty regarding whale research.
 Despite the diplomatic tension, U.S. negotiators struck an agreement that would allow Iceland to take 20 sei whales, without the threat of U.S. sanctions (under the Pelly Amendment to the US Fishermen's Protection Act the U.S. President could establish an embargo against Iceland's fisheries).
 Iceland was required to submit a full research proposal in 1988.
 Japan also agreed not to purchase whale meat from Iceland to secure fishing rights in Alaskan waters.